Welcome to Lanzarote cruise port!

-2. Rent a Car – Los Hervideros are easy to find, and there is a free parking lot near the cliffs.
+- Los Hervideros is easy to find, and there is a free parking lot near the cliffs.
 Check out rent-a-car deals

 How to Get to Lanzaloe Park from Lanzarote Cruise Port?

-1. Book a tour – I would definitely recommend you come here on a guided tour because otherwise you might get lost.
+- Book a tour – I would definitely recommend you come here on a guided tour because otherwise you might get lost.
 The farm is in the middle of nowhere, and I am not sure if you could find it with a car.
-Cruise ships normally offer at least one shore excursion that includes a stop at aloe vera farm.
+Cruise ships normally offer at least one shore excursion that includes a stop at the aloe vera farm.
 Check out aloe vera tours and activities